Machine Learning for Enhancing Deliberation in Online Political Discussions and Participatory Processes: A Survey

 \subsection{Evaluation of Participation Processes}

-In the last phase of an online participation project, municipalities are faced with the challenge to evaluate the data they collected and transform them into political actions.
-Evaluation is a time consuming task where NLP methods can make a noticeable difference.
-As we mentioned before, many before discussed tasks such as sentiment analysis and text summarization are used for evaluation, which are not explained in detail again.
-In the following, we look at previous work on evaluation of participation processes with NLP methods.
+In the final phase of an online participation project, municipalities are faced with the challenge to evaluate the data they collected and transform it into political action.
+Evaluation is a time-consuming task in which NLP methods can make a noticeable difference~\citep{10.1145/3603254}.
+As previously mentioned, many tasks, such as sentiment analysis and text summarization, are used for evaluation, and will not be explained in detail again.
+In the following, we review previous work on evaluating participation processes using NLP methods.

-One important part of the evaluation is to gain an insight on the proposed ideas and the given arguments of citizens. \citet{liebeck2016airport} automatically extract components of arguments from a participation process regarding a German airport. \citet{romberg-conrad-2021-citizen} also follow this approach for a mobility related urban planning in Germany.
-They examine different machine learning models to recognize argumentative structures and classify them.
-They also publish the data as the CIMT argument-mining dataset.
-Another annotated dataset for argument mining, topic mining and location detection is the CIMT PartEval Corpus \cite{romberg-etal-2022-corpus}.\footnote{Both datasets available under: \url{https://github.com/juliaromberg}}

-\citet{9458376} use rule-based sentiment analysis with lexica to calculate a sentiment score (either positive, neutral, or negative) for civic participation comments.
-Their work builds the core functionality for the Civic CrowdAnalytics tool.
+An important part of the evaluation is gaining insight into citizens' proposed arguments. \citet{liebeck2016airport} automatically extract components of arguments from a participation process regarding a German airport. \citet{romberg-conrad-2021-citizen} also follow this approach for a mobility-related urban planning in Germany.
+They examine different ML models to recognize argumentative structures and classify them. \citet{9458376} use rule-based sentiment analysis with lexicons to calculate sentiment scores (either positive, neutral, or negative) for civic participation comments.
+Their work establishes the core functionality for the Civic CrowdAnalytics tool.
 Other tools for the automated evaluation of participation processes are described in Section \ref{subsec:eval}.

-For a recent overview on NLP methods for the evaluation of public participation projects, see the work of \citet{10.1145/3603254}.
+For a recent overview of NLP methods for the evaluation of public participation projects, see the work of \citet{10.1145/3603254}.

 The AI-supported evaluation of online discussions and participation processes does not directly improve the discussions themselves.
 Nevertheless, if carried out precisely, taking into account all the opinions gathered and deriving actionable results from them, it is a very important step which can lead to greater trust in administrations.
 Well-evaluated processes increase citizens' motivation to participate in participatory processes.
 Ensuring that all voices are heard guarantees \emph{equality} of all participants in retrospect.
 As with every other aspect concerning the use of AI tools to support discussions, these tools should be adopted to support human actors, and not replace them.